NannyML/nannyml/docs/usage_logging.rst

 Because we work in open source, the NannyML library doesn't generate any revenue.
 We're depending on external investors to provide us with the resources to continue our work, survive, and maybe even thrive.

-We want to verify if NannyML is worth putting all our effort into, and investors want to verify if it is worth putting their resources into.
+We want to know what areas of NannyML we should focus on, and investors want to verify if it is worth putting their resources into.
 Aggregate usage analytics provide the actual figures needed to secure funding, as well as motivation.

 How usage logging works